jaruizes/jaruizes.github.io/_drafts/Angular-Routing-II.md

 > Indicates that a class can implement to be a guard deciding if a route can be activated.

+This guard is "executed" before enter to a target path in order to check if is possible to activate the route or not.

 So, as interface, you have to create a class that implements this interface.
 This interface declares the _canActivate_ method and you have to implement the logic that you need in your application in order grant the access to the component.
 In our example this logic is so easy.
 Basically, call to the login service to check whether the user is logged or not (_has-private-access.guard.ts_):

 ```typescript